tiepdotme/samwize.com/pages/libs/core.md

 ## Core Data

-- [/hyperoslo/Sync](https://github.com/hyperoslo/Sync): Takes JSON sync into Core Data
+- [Sync](https://github.com/hyperoslo/Sync) sync JSON into Core Data
-- [CoreStore](https://github.com/JohnEstropia/CoreStore): Swift 2.
-Very well documented, and seems complete, and even have a [different/better? stack design](http://floriankugler.com/2013/04/29/concurrent-core-data-stack-performance-shootout/) than MagicalRecord.
+- [CoreStore](https://github.com/JohnEstropia/CoreStore) in Swift 2, very well documented, and seems complete, and even have a [different/better stack design](http://floriankugler.com/2013/04/29/concurrent-core-data-stack-performance-shootout/) than MagicalRecord.
 But they have "transactions" instead of predicates.

 ## Autolayout